chandlerc/blog/content/about.md

 - Canonicalization
 - Intermediate representation design

+There isn't a ton of information about many of these topics I can link to, but over time I'll try to post and add to it here.
+I also gave a talk that provides a high level introduction to how compiler optimization works:
+{{< youtube haQ2cijhvhE >}}

 I currently work at Google where I am the overall technical lead for its Software Foundations and Programming Languages teams.
 Over the years, I have worked extensively on Google's C++ programming language platform, including